ops-tools/ops-docker/README.md

 # ops-docker

-> Configurable docker deployment tool in pure bash
+> Configurable docker deployment tool in standard bash.

 ops-docker – is a single bash script that can perform standard deploy tasks in a simple and performant way using tools you already have in your systems for decades or so.